 Our seminars have offered insight into the diversity of ways in which creative practice can interact with academic work.
 Following from Finley and Knowles’s exploration of how ‘artistic and aesthetic experiences and events have shaped our thinking about research’ (1995: 110), we find that it might not be a question of treating praxis as a traditional research method with a predetermined goal.
 Finding through making often seems to come through a contemplation of the gaps between an academic project and something apparently ‘outside’ and disconnected from it.
 What if this were another form of Milner’s idea of ‘framing the gap’?

-Fig. 9 DVD cover for Mixed Messages, produced by Leila Mukhida
+Fig. 9 DVD Cover for Mixed Messages (courtesy of Leila Mukhida).

 In a post script, we wanted to add how different the experience of being reviewed for a feminist publication was from other review experiences we have had: both the reviewers broadly agreed (when did that ever happen?), we were not instructed to cite anyone, and the advice was phrased positively and constructively so that we were able to act on it without angst.
 This piece is the result of wide collaboration (not just the three of us but also the seminar participants) and the reviewers have been part of that process too.